 Understanding Your Hair Type

 To determine your hair type, start by washing your hair and letting it air dry without using any styling products.
 Observe the natural pattern of your hair.
 If your hair dries straight without any bends or waves, you likely have Type 1 hair.
 If your hair forms gentle waves, you have Type 2 hair.
-If your hair forms defined curls or spirals, you have Type 3 hair.
+In real terms, if your hair forms defined curls or spirals, you have Type 3 hair.
 If your hair forms tight coils or zigzags, you have Type 4 hair.
 Once you’ve identified your hair type, you can research specific care tips and product recommendations for your hair type and subtype.

 Choosing the Right Products

 Instead, opt for products that contain moisturizing ingredients such as shea butter, coconut oil, and aloe vera.
-These ingredients can help hydrate the hair, reduce frizz, and enhance curl definition.
+But these ingredients can help hydrate the hair, reduce frizz, and enhance curl definition.
 Also, consider using a leave-in conditioner or curl cream to provide additional moisture and definition.
 Experiment with different products to find what works best for your hair type and texture.

 Proper Washing and Conditioning Techniques